Pause to reflect on the goodness of Life.

 Before protections were put in place, villagers began mining the volcanoes for resources.
 You can see that now that they are protected nature is reclaiming the cut portion.

-"Taking the mystery out of Buddhism and the Martial Arts."
+"Taking the mystery out of Buddhism."

 Just another glitch in the matrix